 From “The Pearl of the Antilles” to the poorest countries of the Western Hemisphere

 Starting with this volume, we will be uploading columns on the Republic of Haiti (referred to as Haiti).
-Haiti may not be a very well-known country in Japan, but chances are you’ve heard of it somewhere in conversation, in the news, etc. The Haiti Earthquake of 2010 and Hurricane Matthew in 2016 both caused substantial damage to the island, receiving lots of press coverage.
-The media also covered ways to support Haiti in the aftermath of these disasters; maybe you’ve heard of the different ways Haitians have been active in the international community?
-Or maybe about the Vodou religion, Haitian art, Haitian coffee, Caribbean cruising or the ingredients of orange liquor?
+Haiti may not be a very well-known country in Japan, but chances are you’ve heard of it somewhere in conversation, in the news, etc. like the Haiti Earthquake of 2010 and Hurricane Matthew in 2016 both caused substantial damage to the island, receiving lots of press coverage.
+The media also covered ways to support Haiti in the aftermath of these disasters; maybe you’ve heard of the Haitians have been very active in variety of domains in the international community?
+Or maybe about the Voodoo religion, Haitian art, Haitian coffee, Caribbean cruising or the ingredients of orange liquor like Grand Marnier?
 Haiti and Haitian culture is more prominent than you may be aware of.

 Haiti shares the island of Hispaniola with its neighboring country Dominican Republic to the east, Haiti to the west.
 Across the sea to the northwest is Cuba, and to the southwest is Jamaica.

 In its past Haiti was nicknamed “The Pearl of the Antilles”; nowadays the tendency of headlines read “The Poorest Country in the Western Hemisphere”, “Scars of the 2010 Earthquake”, and recently President Trump’s remarks about the island have put the country and its people rather in a negative light.